niklases/PyPEF/README.md

 Next, install Jupyter Notebook:

-`python3 -m pip install jupyter-notebook`  .
+`python3 -m pip install notebook`  .

 Now you should be able to directly start with the tuorial.
 Change directory to ./workflow and run the .ipynb file: